This roast uses Dijon mustard, leeks, mushrooms, carrots and fresh mint for a delicious flavor.

 - 2 tbsp Olive Oil

 - Start by finding the bone and using the tip of the knife, cut in until you hit the bone.
-Using the tip of the knife, follow the bone and cut hte meat from teh sides and underneath.
+Using the tip of the knife, follow the bone and cut the meat from the sides and underneath.

 - Liberally coat the inside with Dijon mustard.

 - Prepare the leeks and carrots by cutting them long and thin.
-Wash the leeks thoroughly in a pot or bowl and running water.
+Wash the leeks thoroughly in a pot or bowl with running water.